ggoodman/pooled-sandbox/README.md

 * Supports running under different user id via `setuid`.
 * Supports running under different group id via `setgid`.

+**Note: The isolation guarantees provided by this module are likely not sufficient for running untrusted code in a multi-tenant environment.
+For a complete, scalable solution, please consider https://webtask.io.**

 ## Installation

 ```bash